Diocese honors religious jubilarians

 “Working with the book companies I traveled a lot for these meetings.
 I was fortunate I got to see much of the country.
 It was a fine career,” Sister Barbara recalled.

-Between her work as a consultant, attending conferences and participating in retreats, Sister Barbara has traveled to eight countries and 34 states, including presenting a paper on bibliotherapy at Beijing University in China.
-In 2015 she came to the Diocese of Orlando to serve at St. Paul Parish in Leesburg.
-With her extensive experience in education, she has been appointed as a board member for the Diocese of Orlando school board, vice-chair of the St. Paul Catholic School board and member of the Trinity Catholic High school board in Ocala.
+With her extensive experience in education, Sister Barbara’s last position prior to retirement was as Assistant Superintendent in the Diocese of Norwich Connecticut.
+Only two Sisters of Mercy have served in that role for the diocese.
+Since then, she has been appointed as a board member for the Diocese of Orlando school board, vice-chair of the St. Paul Catholic School board and member of the Trinity Catholic High school board in Ocala.
 Although officially retired in 2019, her schedule is just as full as ever.

 “Mondays and Tuesdays are line dancing classes,” she said.
 “I love it!
 We did dance lessons growing up.
 When I entered religious life, I thought I had to give it up, but I haven’t had to at all.
 It’s really good exercise.”